failure-driven/blog/content/rails-camp/commit-16-add-text-area.md

 draft: true
 ---

+It is tough getting up on a Sunday any week let alone at Rails Camp let alone if you have had a long night the night before.
+There was a moring bird around in Nadia and Michael so we sat down before breakfast at [rails camp Hobart]({{< ref "/post/railscamp-pairing" >}}) for some coding but left the commit till the complete triple was in place and Selena joined us.

 <img alt="@nadiavu" src="//github.com/nadiavu.png" style="display: inline; width: 88px;" height="88" />
 <img alt="@SelenaSmall" src="//github.com/SelenaSmall.png" style="display: inline; width: 88px;" height="88" />
 <img alt="@saramic" src="//github.com/saramic.png" style="display: inline; width: 88px;" height="88" />